Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Now reboot and finish android setup.

 > [!NOTE]
-> If it failed to boot in android and reboot to twrp, enter `partition` command again and reboot.
+> If it failed to boot in android and back to twrp, enter `partition` command again and reboot.
 #

 ## Windows Installation